pauloevpr/layer2-interview-dotnet-challenge/README.md

 ### Persistence Layer

 You are required to implement your persistence layer using Entity Framework Core.
-You don't need to implement a full persistence layer, only the following elements are required:
+You don't need to implement a full persistence layer, only the following elements:

 * DbContext: With DbSets for each of your entities
 * Entities Mapping: To map your entities to the database using EF Core's Fluent API.

 Consider PostgreSQL as your database.
-Please make sure you use version Entity Framework Core 3.1 or higher.
+Please make sure you use Entity Framework Core 3.1 or higher.